martindmtrv/elevator-project/README.txt

 	To run the full elevator system from a single class, run ProjectUDP.java.

-	This class will create separate processes for each of our components as described in the second setup instruction, without all the extra work of starting 3 classes separately
+	This class will create separate processes for each of our components as described in the second setup instruction, without all the extra work of starting 3 classes separately.

+	NOTE: When running this way you stop all 3 processes by closing the GUI, not by stopping in Eclipse stopping through eclipse may cause processes to linger and hog ports in the background, if this happens they must be killed via the task manager

 Setup Instructions (processes created manually):
 	To run iteration 4 elevator system there are 3 .java files which must be run in the following order: